tenpy/tenpy/doc/INSTALL.rst

 If you don't want to contribute, you should checkout the latest stable release::

-    git tag   # this prints the available version tags git co v0.3.0  # or whatever is the lastest stable version
+    git tag   # this prints the available version tags git checkout v0.3.0  # or whatever is the lastest stable version

 Minimal Requirements